 Focus of the research programme will be on the plasma-catalytic conversion of methane towards higher hydrocarbons via non-oxidative coupling at low temperatures .
 A combined experimental and computational approach will be followed, with specific research objectives further defined based on the skills, experience and interests of the candidate.
 The experimental work will utilise a dielectric barrier discharge reactor setup and aim at elucidating reaction pathways and identifying most promising catalytic materials for the reaction.
 Optical Emission Spectrometry will be used to detect plasma phase reactive intermediates.
 The modelling work will benefit from an already developed elaborate plasma-chemical kinetic model for methane conversion and will focus on extending the latter to account for catalytic effects.
 Microkinetic modelling will specifically be utilised to allow the systematic consideration of all elementary reaction processes taking place in the plasma phase and on the catalyst surface and the explicit description of the interactions between them.

-Candidates should have (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in Chemical Engineering or a related discipline.
+Selection will be made on the basis of academic merit.
+The successful candidate should have, or expect to obtain, a UK Honours degree at 2.1 or above (or equivalent) in Chemical Engineering or related discipline

 • Apply for Degree of Doctor of Philosophy in Engineering

 • State name of the lead supervisor as the Name of Proposed Supervisor